aspnetde/nodejs-webserver-guide/README.md

 Make sure the user you’re connecting with has the necessary rights to run the Git repository.
 It’s recommended to connect with the user you have just created before to run the website, because he/she has the necessary access rights.

+### Set up PM2

+#### Give the user temporary root privilige

+Call `visudo` and add the following line:

+	{username} ALL=(ALL:ALL) ALL

+#### Run the startup script

+To start pm2 with the system:

+	pm2 startup ubuntu

+PM2 will tell you, you have to run this command as root, and print the full command to execute, for example:

+	sudo env PATH=$PATH:/home/{username}/.nvm/v0.10.32/bin pm2 startup ubuntu -u {username}

+#### Remove root privilege

+Call `visudo` again and remove the line you did just add before.

-### Start the node application with PM2
+#### Start your application

-With the `–u` parameter you can specify to run the application in the context of the given user, in our case the user you did just create before.

 	cd /var/www/website-com/www/
-	pm2 start app.js --name "website-com" -u website-com
+	pm2 start app.js --name "website-com"

+**Note: The PM2 instance is now running in the context if your website's user.
+This is especially useful to limit file access, but you can't see any other PM2 process or applications as you could see if running all websites under one single user.**

 If everything works PM2 reponds with `Process {nameofstarting.js}` launched.
 Wait a few seconds and use